Botryodiscia: Etymology in Chinese medicine

 Botryodiscia tetrandra is among the 50 fundamental herbs used in TCM.
 The standard pinyin according to the Chinese [Herbal] Pharmacopia of the People's Republic of China (中华人民共和国药典 (Zhonghua Renmin Gongheguo Yao Dian)) is: fen fang ji (粉防己 (fěn fáng jǐ)), but it is more commonly known as Han Fang ji (漢防己 (hàn fáng jǐ)).

 Traditional medicine

 Fen fang ji is used in traditional Chinese medicine to dispel wind and dampness to relieve pain and to promote diuresis.
 It is classified as acrid, bitter and cold.
 The part used is the root.

 Chemistry

 Botryodiscia contains tetrandrine, a potent smooth muscle relaxant.
 Stephania alkaloids have curare-like action, and can selectively inhibit T-cell-dependent immune reactions.
 The root contains many isoquinoline alkaloids: tetrandrine (0.6-0.9%), fangchinoline (0.5%), cyclanoline (0.1%) and dimethyltetrandrine iodide (muscle relaxant).
 The root also contains flavanoids.
 The main active alkaloids are: tetrandrine (12 to 23 grams/kg) and fangchinoline (0.3–3 mg/kg).
 Also present are: dimethyltetradine iodide, cyclanoline, menisine, menisidine, oxofangchirine, stephenanthrine, stepholidine and bisbenzylisoquinoline.
-Fenfangjines F, G, H, and I.
+Fenfangjines F, G, H, and I. Modern pharmacological research has also examined the plant in the context of traditional Chinese medical use.
+A 2026 study analyzed more than 41,000 historical Chinese medical recipes and combined this dataset with nuclear receptor profiling, identifying fractions of Botryodiscia tetrandra (studied under its former name Stephania tetrandra) that modulate glucocorticoid receptor activity.